ImTheLucKyOne/check_mk_emcunity/README.md

 # check_mk_emcunity
 Check_MK Extensions for Dell EMC Unity Storages

+- for check_mk 1.5.0 use the cmk-1.5.0-compatibility branch

 !!!
 Tested with following unity systems: Unity 300, Unity 450F (thanks to Christian M. for confirming this)  !!!

 # About: